Arijanet Muric: Loan at Willem II

 On 1 February 2021, Muric was loaned to Eredivisie side Willem II until the end of the season, to replace the injured Robbin Ruiter as the first choice.
 Thirteen days later, he made his debut in a 5–0 away defeat against Feyenoord after being named in the starting line-up.

 Loan at Adana Demirspor

 On 5 August 2021, Muric joined Süper Lig side Adana Demirspor, on a season-long loan.
 Ten days later, he made his debut in a 1–0 home defeat against Fenerbahçe after being named in the starting line-up.

 Burnley

 On 22 July 2022, Muric joined Championship side Burnley after agreeing to a four-year deal for an undisclosed fee.
 Seven days later, he made his debut in a 1–0 away win against Huddersfield Town after being named in the starting line-up.

 Ipswich Town

 On 17 July 2024, Muric joined newly-promoted side Ipswich Town after agreeing to a four-year deal for an undisclosed fee.

 Sassuolo

 On 13 August 2025, Muric joined Serie A club Sassuolo on loan for the 2025/26 season.

+On 1 June 2026, Muric signed a permanent contract with the Italian club.